 Published November 15, 2021.
-Open access. | Gallery ❯ |
+Updated February 8, 2024.
+Open access.
+Peer-reviewed. | Purchase book ❯ |

-Sand Sticklizard (Pholidobolus prefrontalis)
+Orange-bellied Sticklizard (Pholidobolus prefrontalis)

-Reptiles of Ecuador | Sauria | Gymnophthalmidae | Pholidobolus | Pholidobolus prefrontalis
+Reptiles of Ecuador | Sauria | Gymnophthalmidae | Pholidobolus prefrontalis

-English common name: Sand Sticklizard.
+English common name: Orange-bellied Sticklizard.

-Spanish common name: Cuilanpalo de arena.
+Spanish common name: Cuilanpalo ventrinaranja.

 Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..
-Pholidobolus prefrontalis is proposed to be included this category, instead of Least Concern,5 following IUCN criteria.6 The species’ extent of occurrence is small (~1,778 km2; Fig. 2) and despite being adapted to human-modified areas, its range of distribution is severely fragmented and continues to decline in extent and quality due to the expansion of the agricultural frontier.
+Pholidobolus prefrontalis is proposed to be included this category, instead of Least Concern,5 following IUCN criteria.6 The species’ extent of occurrence is small (~3,124 km2; Fig. 2) and despite being adapted to human-modified areas, its habitat is severely fragmented and continues to decline in extent and quality due to the expansion of the agricultural frontier.
 Based on maps of Ecuador’s vegetation cover published in 2012,7 the majority (~75%) of the species’ potential distribution is now devoid of native vegetation.
 Also, most records of this species from Azuay and Cañar provinces have now been shown to be misidentifications.8 Thus, P. prefrontalis is not known to occur in any protected areas.
 However, there is no current information on the population trend of the species to determine whether its numbers are declining.5

 Author: Amanda QuezadaaAffiliation: Tropical Herping (TH), Quito, Ecuador.,bAffiliation: Laboratorio de Herpetología, Universidad del Azuay, Cuenca, Ecuador.

-Editor: Alejandro ArteagacAffiliation: Biodiversity Field Lab, Khamai Foundation, Quito, Ecuador.
+Editor: Alejandro ArteagacAffiliation: Khamai Foundation, Quito, Ecuador.

-Photographer: Jose VieiraaAffiliation: Tropical Herping (TH), Quito, Ecuador.,dAffiliation: ExSitu, Quito, Ecuador.
+Photographer: Jose VieiraaAffiliation: Tropical Herping (TH), Quito, Ecuador.,eAffiliation: ExSitu, Quito, Ecuador.

 Literature cited: